Rivington (publishers): History

 In 1810, another John Rivington (1779–1841), the eldest son of Francis, was admitted a partner.
 In 1815 they published Robert Thorpe's A Letter to William Wilberforce, Esq.
 M. P., Vice-President of the African Institution".
 The new partnership also produced a collection of Hannah More's 'Spa Fields' tracts in 1819 entitled Cheap Repository Tracts, Suited to the Present Times.

 In 1827 George (1801–1858) and Francis (1805–1885), sons of Charles Rivington, also joined the firm.
 Rivington made new links with the High Church party by the publication from 1833 of Tracts for the Times.
 John Rivington died on 21 November 1841, after his son, another John Rivington (1812–1886) had been admitted a partner in 1836.
 George Rivington died in 1858; and in 1859 Francis Rivington retired, leaving the conduct of affairs in the hands of John Rivington and his own sons, Francis Hansard (born 1834) and Septimus (born 1846).

 Between 1829 and 1851 the firm published two series of the Cheap Repository Tracts with the imprints of J.G. & F. and J.G.F. & J. Rivington on behalf of the Society for Promoting Christian Knowledge.
 These were printed by R. Gilbert (latterly Gilbert & Rivington), as both individual tracts and in collected editions.
 Twenty-nine titles are listed on the Copac and WorldCat databases.

 In 1887 Arthur John Butler joined the firm as a partner.
 In 1890 the business was sold to Longmans, and Butler then moved to Cassell & Company as chief editor.
 Despite this merger, a business similar to Rivington's was carried on from 1889 to 1893 by Septimus Rivington and John Guthrie Percival, under the name of Percival & Co.
-This name was changed in 1893 to Rivington, Percival & Co.; and in 1897 the new firm returned to the earlier title of Rivington & Co., maintaining its reputation for educational works and its connection with the Moderate and High Church Party.
+This name was changed in 1893 to Rivington, Percival & Co.; and in 1897 the new firm returned to the earlier title of Rivington & Co., maintaining its reputation for educational works and its connection with the Moderate Party and High Church Party.